LukeXF/SimpleLinkShortener/README.md

 ![###V1 - Super Simple - file storage](http://puu.sh/9Yniy/b71d20e1ee.png)
 The most simple shortner is extremely easy to use.
-All that is needed to get this working is a quick download and dump it on the deployment zone of your chooice.
+All that is needed to get this working is a quick download and dump it on the deployment zone of your choice.
+As this is a very short script the only downside is that to add links you must place them inside links.ini using a FTP program or editor, but you could example upon it to allow trusted users to edit the page or add new lines to it.

-###### Requirmenets
+**Requirmenets**
 1. PHP 2.5.7 or higher
 2. Ability to use .htaccess files
 3. File acces to be able to edit links.ini